spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### 5. `pipelineDelegate`

 The pipeline delegate receives system events from the pipeline itself, including notifications of both successful initialization and errors during setup.
 This is where any error handling will occur, and the `start` and `stop` methods tell you when Spokestack is using the microphone.
-You'll recall that earlier we mentioned a UI "listening" indicator would go in `speechDelegate`'s `activate` method, and that's true in many cases — often you'll want to alert the user that you're expecting a voice command from them (that the ASR component is active and interpreting their speech).
+You'll recall that earlier we mentioned a UI "listening" indicator would go in `speechDelegate`'s `didActivate` method, and that's true in many cases — often you'll want to alert the user that you're expecting a voice command from them (that the ASR component is active and interpreting their speech).
 If, however, you want to let the user know that the device's microphone _itself_ is active (which it naturally will be when waiting for a wakeword), you'll want to condition that indicator on the pipeline's `start` and `stop` events.

 ## Other methods